Spargerx/Smells-like-C-Spirit/README.md

 # 💻 Smells like C Spirit 🌹
+*“Because every semicolon is a heartbeat, and every brace is an embrace.”*

 Once upon a compile-time,
 I met a language so old, yet so timeless.